sarahbaker/www.bakertunes.com/about/index.md

 Music has been in my family for many generations.

-My great-grandmother was a pianist for black and white movies and my grandparents, aunts and uncles, parents, cousins, brothers and sister all sing or play an instrument.
+My great-grandmother was a pianist for black-and-white movies and my grandparents, aunts and uncles, parents, cousins, brothers and sister all sing or play an instrument.

 I started composing when I was about eight, having had piano lessons for a couple of years.
 I still remember my first piece now, based on a broken chord pattern and repetitive melody.
 Many hours of my childhood was spent playing duets with a friend, and then as a young teenager I started to write songs that I often sang in our local church services.